Sushi Oono

 My experience at Sushi Oono Singapore for a lunch time nigiri omakase.

-On a whim, I decided to satisfy my midday sushi craving by visiting Sushi Oono, a place I'd surprisingly overlooked despite it being so close to where I live.
-Tucked away among other restaurants and shops on Mohammed Sultan Rd near Robertson Quay in Singapore, Sushi Oono turned out to be a great find.
+On a whim, I decided to succumb to my midday sushi craving by visiting Sushi Oono, a place I'd somehow overlooked despite it being so close to where I live.
+Tucked away among other restaurants and shops on Mohammed Sultan Rd near Robertson Quay in Singapore, Sushi Oono turned out to be a great lunchtime find.

 Vibe

-As you walk in, you're greeted by a lovely entrance with a waiting area and a small bar - perfect for relaxing before your meal.
+As you walk in, you're greeted by a spacious entrance with a waiting area and a small bar - probably meant for chilling out prior to your meal?
 The main dining area has a U-shaped counter made of 300 year old hinoki wood, seating about 14 people.
-Good lighting and soft piano music in the background create a pleasant, upscale feel.
+Good lighting and soft piano music in the background.

 The Omakase Experience

 Since I dropped in during the last 30 minutes of lunch without a booking, I went for the nigiri omakase priced at $220.
-They offer two choices: a sushi omakase or a lunchtime omakase, catering to different tastes.
+Anything beyond that felt like I might be inconveniencing the chef given I had no booking.
+They offer two choices: a sushi omakase or a lunchtime omakase, catering to different tastes and times.

 Appetizer

 The meal started with an interesting mix: eggplant, white fish, deep-fried mochi, and dried sea cucumber.
-The dried sea cucumber stood out with its strong, unique taste, something I will never forget.
-The mochi was spot-on - crispy outside and gooey inside, like hot lava cheese.
+The dried sea cucumber stood out with its strong, pungent taste, something I will never forget.
+The mochi was spot-on - crispy outside and gooey inside, like hot melting lava cheese.

 Sushi Lineup